 Sky was launched in 1989 as Sky Television, with a meagre - by today's standards - nine channels.
 Following financial difficulties it merged with British Satellite Broadcasting in 1990 to form BSkyB.
 In 1998 Sky Digital TV was launched, offering improved picture and sound quality, more channels and interactive features.
 Analogue satellite broadcasts were discontinued in 2001.

 Perhaps the biggest change for Sky though came in 2005 when it purchased ISP EasyNet and created its own broadband provider.
-It has since branched out into streaming TV with NOW TV and Sky Anytime, and collaborated with TalkTalk to launch UFO, a gigabit fibre broadband service currently being trialled in York.
+It has since branched out into streaming TV with NOW TV and Sky Anytime, and collaborated with TalkTalk to launch UFO, a gigabit fibre broadband service.

 The launch of Sky Broadband allowed the TV company to offer ‘triple play’ deals bundling broadband, TV and phone.
 If you’re looking for a complete entertainment solution in one easy bundle, Sky TV and broadband has a lot to offer.
 Read on, or check out the following pages for more: